jmetzger/202002-mariadb-galera/schema-upgrades.md

 Query OK, 0 rows affected (5 min 19.59 sec)
 ```

-RSU automatically switched the local node to Donor/Desynced state, to ensure it will not impact
+RSU automatically switches the local node to Donor/Desynced state, to ensure it will not impact
 the rest of the cluster